fantacrmpanda/go-links/README.md

-**go-links** is a stand-along server that lets you set a keyword to get to an URL.
+**go-links** is a stand-alone HTTP server that lets you set a keyword to get to an URL.
 This is not a URL shortener which takes a URL that generates a shorter link, but lets you specify a short and easy-to-remember word to use so that if you type something like `go/hr` then it might direct you to your company's HR